 The Stock -> Stock lots page allows

-- viewing, sorting, and filtering of the stock lots,
+- viewing, sorting, and filtering,

-- editing viewing stock lots,
+- editing and viewing stock lot details,

 - looking up the history of a stock lot,

-- moving items between internal storage locations (shelves),
+- moving items between internal storage locations,

 - printing lot labels.